-Dependent coverage may terminate for a variety of reasons: the dependents obtain other coverage; a dependent turns 26 and does not meet the eligibility requirements; you are divorced from your spouse, or have your civil union dissolved or some other event occurs that changes a dependent's eligibility status.
+Dependent coverage may terminate for a variety of reasons: a dependent obtains other coverage; a dependent turns 26 and does not meet the eligibility requirements; you are divorced from your legal spouse; or some other event occurs that changes a dependent's eligibility status.
 Coverage terminates on the last day of the month in which the dependent becomes ineligible.

-Termination events for dependents
+Termination events for dependents:

-Dependents must be terminated for the following reasons:

-- divorce

-- civil union dissolution

-- dependent child(ren) turning 26 who does not meet the eligibility requirements

-- failure to follow plan provisions
+Dependents must be terminated for the following reasons: Dependents may be terminated for: Divorce Dependent Child(ren) turning 26 who does not meet the eligibility requirements Failure to follow plan provisions Legal Separation Dependents obtain other coverage

-Dependents may be terminated for:

-- legal separation - dependents obtain other coverage